nyp-tech/nyptech-api/README.md

 # NYP Technopreneurship Club

-This repository contains the main website for the club.
+This repository contains the API endpoints used by the club.

 ## Contributing